Logiqx/covid-stats/docs/README.md

 The graphs in this article have all been created from publicly available data and statistics but illustrated and explained in a way that you may not have seen before now.
 What happens over coming weeks and months is yet to be seen and there is clearly no simple solution to the COVID-19 issue.

-One thing for sure is that the current restrictions cannot be suddenly removed in their entirety or exponential growth will return and we'll see a second spike (potentially worse in the number of cases, ultimately leading to many more deaths.
+One thing for sure is that the current restrictions cannot be suddenly removed in their entirety or exponential growth will return and we'll see a second peak (potentially worse) in the number of cases, ultimately leading to many more deaths.
 There is no health system on the planet that has enough spare capacity to cope with exponential growth of COVID-19 patients, hence the government mantra; "stay at home, protect the NHS, save lives".

 The best analogy that I've heard is that we've jumped out of a plane and deployed a parachute which has now slowed down our descent.
 We still have quite some time until we land safely, so now is not the time to decide that the parachute has done it's job and take it off.